ibm-cloud-docs/cli/reference/ibmcloud/cli_api_policy.md

 ```
 {: codeblock}

-To view a full list of valid operator conditions for a claim rule, see [Trusted Profiles API](/apidocs/iam-identity-token-api#update-claim-rule)
+To view a full list of valid operators and claim attribute options for `--conditions`, see [IAM condition properties](/docs/account?topic=account-iam-condition-properties).
 {: note}

 ### Command options